Covering convection with a thermal blanket: numerical simulation and stochastic modeling: Numerical model

-As for boundary conditions, the flow velocity $\uu = (u,v)$ is no-slip at the fluid/solid boundary and shear-free at the air/fluid boundary; The temperature $\theta$ is 1 at the bottom and 0 at the air/fluid interface.
-As the plate is shielding the heat from escaping, we take $\theta_n =0$ beneath it to enforce an adiabatic condition.
+Without the presence of a plate, the boundary conditions are straightforward: the flow velocity $\uu = (u,v)$ is no-slip at the fluid/solid boundary and shear-free at the air/fluid interface; The temperature $\theta$ is 1 at the bottom and 0 at the air/fluid boundary.